dagger/dagger/RELEASING.md

   github.com/dagger/dagger-go-sdk](https://github.com/dagger/dagger-go-sdk/tags),
   double-check that is was picked up by [pkg.go.dev](https://pkg.go.dev/dagger.io/dagger).
-You can manually request this new version via `https://pkg.go.dev/dagger.io/dagger@<SDK_VERSION>`.
-The new version can take up to 5mins to appear.
+You can manually request this new version via `https://pkg.go.dev/dagger.io/dagger@<GO_SDK_VERSION>`.
+  The new version can take up to 15mins to appear, it's OK to move on.

 ### Changelog